 I don’t know what it is about finding a mushroom growing out in the yard or along a nature trail – my kids are always fascinated by them!
 I usually have to remind them not to pick the mushrooms!
 I bet they would LOVE truffle hunting!
 Occasionally when we have find a large amount of mushrooms we’ll do my favorite “Mushroom Spore Activity” and learn about this curious plant.
+You can also grow your own mushrooms at home!

 All you need is a fresh (picked from the ground-not the grocery store!) mushrooms, a knife or pair of scissors, and a white piece of paper!
 Make sure you do your project the day you pick your mushroom!
 And of course please use caution when handling unknown mushrooms!